chef/chef-licensing/components/ruby/README.md

    - Example: `messages: ["The header of the menu", ["Option 1", "Option 2"]]`

-4. `prompt_type`: `prompt_type` key is another key of an interaction which accepts value representing different types of prompt.
-Currently, the supported prompt types are:
+4. `prompt_type`: `prompt_type` key defines the type of prompt for an interaction.
+The supported prompt types are:

    - `say`: displays the message, returns nil
    - `yes`: displays the message, asks for input from user.
 Returns true when input is given as `yes` or `y`, and false on input of `no` or `n`.